-We will continue to learn the rest of our single sounds before moving onto digraphs (two letters that make one sound, for example ch and sh).
+We will be moving onto digraphs (two letters that make one sound, for example ch and sh) including double letter sounds.
 We will be reading (blending) and writing (segmenting) words with these sounds in them, as well as moving onto reading and writing simple sentences.
 As part of this, we will explore what makes a sentence, including using a capital letter and finger spaces.